Eemkayy/bomblab16/README.md

 The way I tackled the bomb was:

 Phases 1-7:
-Tackle the pushes added towards the near/end before the final comparisons and whatnot.
+Tackle the pushes and compares added towards the near/end before the final comparisons and whatnot.
 Usually, those pushed items are the answers that are being compared.
 If it's a string, check that both strings (parsed in argument and the desired argument) are the same.

 Phases 8-9: